Susan Braudy: Career

 Braudy has written for The New York Times, Newsweek, The Atlantic Monthly, The Huffington Post, Harper's Magazine, Glamour, Vanity Fair, Ms., New York Magazine, The New Journal, Jezebel and The Week.
 She was the first woman writer hired by Newsweek.

 Braudy had been commissioned by Playboy magazine in 1969 to write an "objective" piece on the feminism movement.
 Her final article was viewed as controversial by male Playboy editors.
 The debate continued up to Hugh Hefner; who wrote in a memo (covertly distributed by female Playboy employees) that he felt the article needed to focus more on the "highly irrational, emotional, kookie trend" of feminism because "these chicks [are] the natural enemy of Playboy."
 He argued that radical feminists were rejecting the Playboy way of life.
 Braudy later wrote an article published in Defiance and Glamour magazine in which she analyzed the contents of Hefner's memo and criticized his approach to women.

 Braudy was an editor and writer at Ms. magazine.
 She edited the October 1975 men's issue of Ms. whose cover featured Robert Redford's back.

 In 1977, Braudy became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 In 1981, Braudy was appointed Vice President of East Coast Production at Warner Brothers.
 She worked as Vice President of Michael Douglas's Stonebridge Production Company from 1986 to 1989.
 She was hired by Francis Ford Coppola, Jerry Bruckheimer, Martin Scorsese, and Oliver Stone to write screenplays.

 Her article on paperback auctions, published in The New York Times Magazine, was used by the Federal Trade Commission for an anti-trust suit against the high-bidder in a multimillion-dollar paperback rights auction.

 In 2006, Braudy judged the Lukas Prize, the award from the Columbia University Journalism School and the Nieman Foundation for Journalism at Harvard, given annually to recognize excellence in book-length investigative journalism.

+Braudy’s fifth book, Family Circle: The Boudins and the Aristocracy of the Left, was nominated for a Pulitzer Prize.